 The 4th Infrastar training school will take place in Nantes from November 13th to 16th.
 Stay tuned for further details!

-Infrastar training schools originate from the European project Horizon 2020 Marie Skłodowska-Curie INFRASTAR (Innovation and Networking for Fatigue and Reliability Analysis of Structures - Training for Assessment of Risk).
+Infrastar training school is coordinated by Université Gustave Eiffel.
+It originates from the European project Horizon 2020 Marie Skłodowska-Curie INFRASTAR (Innovation and Networking for Fatigue and Reliability Analysis of Structures - Training for Assessment of Risk).

 The courses will provide multi-disciplinary and intersectoral basic concepts in three core fields:

 ranging from the design to the dismantling of the structures: bridges and wind turbines.

 A participant who successfully has taken part in the Infrastar training schools will be able to understand: